 (2) AWP workplace: employee, member, vendor, subcontractor, consultant, volunteer, intern, or other person in or interacting with those in our workplace.

 AWP will not tolerate any form of unlawful discriminatory or harassing conduct by or towards the categories of individuals noted above, and AWP is committed to enforcing its policy at all levels within the Association.

 Because confusion often arises concerning the meaning of sexual harassment in particular, it deserves special mention.
 Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when either:

-- The conduct unreasonably impacts an individual's employment or participation in AWP communities, activities or events or creates an intimidating, hostile or offensive environment.
+- conduct unreasonably impacts an individual's employment or participation in AWP communities, activities, or events or creates an intimidating, hostile or offensive environment.